Tottenham 0-2 Liverpool: Jordan Henderson's emotional father reveals Champions League promise his son made at 10 years old | Goal.com

 The 28-year-old Sunderland-born midfielder was pictured hugging his dad and crying amid emotional celebrations at the side of the pitch after the game.

-Afterwards, Brian told Optus Sport: "When he was 10 I took him to see a Champions League final at Manchester United between the two Milan sides and he said to us, when they came out to the Champions League music, he said: 'Dad I'm going to play there one day'.
+Afterwards, Brian told Optus Sport: "When he was 10 I took him to see a Champions League final at Manchester United between Juventus and Milan and he said to us, when they came out to the Champions League music, he said: 'Dad I'm going to play there one day'.

 "He's done it not once, but twice.
 And he's won one.
 I'm absolutely delighted for him.